01 of 10

 Pumpkin Patch Relay

-Divide guests into two teams.
-Give each team a wheelbarrow.
-Place two hula hoops on the ground (these are the pumpkin patches).
+Divide guests into two teams and give each team a wheelbarrow.
+Place two hula hoops on the ground to represent pumpkin patches.

 03 of 10